 The Board of Directors of The Land Institute has interpreted the State Prudent Management of Institutional Funds Act (SPMIFA) as requiring the presentation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
 As a result of this interpretation, The Land Institute classifies as permanently restricted net assets (a) the original value of gifts donated to the permanent endowment (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
 The remaining portion of the donor-restricted endowment fund that is not classified in permanently restricted net assets is classified as temporarily restricted net assets until those amounts are appropriated for expenditure by The Land Institute in a manner consistent with the standard of prudence prescribed by SPMIFA.
-In accordance with SPMIFA, The Land Institute considers the following factors in making a determination to appropriate or accumulate donor-restricted endowment funds.
-(1) the duration and preservation of the various funds, (2) the purposes of the donor-restricted return from income and the appreciation of investments, (6) other resources of The Land Institute, and (7) The Land Institute's investment policies.
+In accordance with SPMIFA, The Land Institute considers the following factors in making a determination to appropriate or accumulate donor-restricted endowment funds: (1) the duration and preservation of the various funds, (2) the purposes of the donor-restricted endowment funds, (3) general economic conditions, (4) the possible effect of inflation and deflation, (5) the expected total return from income and the appreciation of investments, (6) other resources of The Land Institute, and (7) The Land Institute's investment policies.